atomixxx/q/README.md

 Next time I decide to run the tests and press `"r"`, not all tests will be executed but rather only those which were
 either: 1) changed or 2) newly added or 3) their tested code has been changed.
-Makes sense, especially in the cases when there are a lot of tests?
+Makes sense, especially in the cases when there are a lot of tests.

 > **_NOTE:_** This feature has some deviations in different 2.x versions.
 In some versions one has to [p]ause and
 > [r]esume tests in order to get the new code and test code reloaded